 - What HR support do we actually need and what’s our budget?

 Start by defining which HR tasks you want to outsource, payroll, benefits, or compliance, and set a clear budget.
-PEO companeis usually charge either a flat fee per employee or a percentage of payroll, so choose the model that fits your cash flow. - Is the PEO financially stable and certified?
+PEO companies usually charge either a flat fee per employee or a percentage of payroll, so choose the model that fits your cash flow. - Is your PEO CPEO certified or ESAC accredited?

 Always check for IRS Certified PEO (CPEO) status or ESAC accreditation, which prove the provider meets industry and financial standards.
 Ask for independent financial audits and client references in your industry. - What services and technology are included?